ibexa/documentation-developer/docs/tutorials/page_and_form_tutorial/4_create_a_custom_block.md

 At this point the new custom block is ready to be used.

 You're left with the last cosmetic changes.
-First, the new Block has a broken icon in the **Page blocks** menu in page mode.
+First, the new Block has a broken icon in the **Page blocks** toolbox in page mode.
 This is because you haven't provided this icon yet.
 If you look back to the YAML configuration, you can see the icon file defined as `random_block.svg` (line 4).
 Download [the provided file](https://github.com/ibexa/documentation-developer/blob/master/code_samples/tutorials/page_tutorial_starting_point/public/assets/images/blocks/random_block.svg) and place it in `public/assets/images/blocks`.